miso-lims/walkthroughs/2-0-samples.md

 #TODO Content here!

-# 2.6 Scanning Matrix Tubes into a Box
+# 2.5 Scanning tissues and stocks into a Box

+In this section we will add the stocks and tissues you just received into your inbox for further work.

 {% include inboxes.md %}